paddyfed/TalesOfTheBountyHunters/app/(totbh)/now/now.md

 ## Working in

-4-6 week contract with CMETB as an Instructional Designer
+CMETB as an Instructional Designer (2 days a week)

 ## Studying

 ### Current

-None at the minute.
-I hope to go back to Monaghan Institute to complete the Level 6 in Media Production
+Monaghan Institute, Level 6 Media Production

 ### Completed